ICT4D-2022-Promotion/paperArch/README.md

 # Alfresco AIO Project - SDK 4.0

-This is an All-In-One (AIO) project for Alfresco SDK 4.0.
+This is an All-In-One (AIO) project for Alfresco SDK 4.1.

+# Preriquest
+  Before executin this project, it suppose that you this the followiing things installed in your computer
+  * maven
+  * java 11 , the minimal version for this
+  * Docker desktop , if you are unsing windows 10 or higher version.
+  * Docker and Docker compose , if your windows version is older thans windows 10.

 Run with `./run.sh build_start` or `./run.bat build_start` and verify that it